tari-project/tari/RFC/src/RFC-0140 Syncing and seeding.md

 ### Syncing

-When a new node comes online, looses connection or encounters a fork that is longer than is longer than it can solve, it must enter syncing mode.
+When a new node comes online, loses connection or encounters a chain re-organisation that is longer than it can tolerate, it must enter syncing mode.
 This will allow it to recover its state to the newest up to date state.
-Sycning can be diveded into 2 [SynchronisationStrategy]s, complete sync and sync.
+Syncing can be divided into 2 [SynchronisationStrategy]s, complete sync and sync.
 Complete sync will involve that the node communicates with an archive node to get the complete history of every single block from genesis block.
-Sync will involve the node getting every block from its [puning horizon](pruninghorizon) to current head, as well as every block header from genesis block.
+Sync will involve the node getting every block from its [pruning horizon](pruninghorizon) to current head, as well as every block header from genesis block.

 #### Complete Sync